 Send a resume and a letter of interest outlining your conservation involvement, skillset and familiarity with Backcountry Hunters & Anglers and the work we do in Montana.
 Though not a requirement, strong preference will be given for current members with a track record of engagement with the Montana Chapter of BHA.
 Please include any relevant experiences - either paid or volunteer - as well.

-Please email your application materials to email@example.com with the subject line “REGION (___) CHAPTER LEADERSHIP APPLICATION” with the respective region included.
+Please email your application materials to email@example.com with the subject line “REGION 6 CHAPTER LEADERSHIP APPLICATION."
 Our regional nominating committee will review applications and get back to you.